grimradical/docker-puppet-rack/README.md

 # TODO

 There are a ton of ways you can help make this better, with very few things requiring any hardcore programming knowledge.
-Please send pull requests!
-Here are some areas where we could use help:
+Here are some areas where we could use help.
+Please send pull requests, including those that add to the list of TODOs!

 #### Hygiene